 In our podcast Tips 🎺 we always read a review from the Apple platform at the end of each episode.
 It’s a way to thank our engaged listeners, to value them, and to encourage others to leave reviews as well.

-Investigate where your listeners are coming from
+Part of podcast analysis is investigating where your listeners are coming from!

 Your podcast host (like Ausha for example) also gives you a lot of quantitative data that you can analyze to know your target even better. 🎧